phusion/holy-build-box/README.md

 The Linux binaries published by the Traveling Ruby project are produced with Holy Build Box.

+### Passenger web app server

+[Phusion Passenger](https://www.phusionpassenger.com/) is a web app server that lets you launch, operate, optimize and protect web apps, microservices & APIs.
+It aims to be as easy to use as possible, meaning that it has to be easy to install as well.

+Passenger provides Debian and RPM packages which covers most of their users.
+However there still remain a significant amount of users that are not able to use Debian and RPM packages, but that still want or need binaries.
+One such user group is Heroku users: it is not feasible to compile Passenger on Heroku.
+So Heroku users use the precompiled Passenger binaries instead.

 ## Getting started

 <a name="tutorials"></a>